 This Keto Indian flatbread requires just a handful of simple ingredients, most of which are probably already in your pantry.
 We will need:

-Almond Flour: Look for super-fine, blanched almond flour, found in the baking aisle of most grocery stores.
+- Almond Flour: Look for super-fine, blanched almond flour, found in the baking aisle of most grocery stores.
 This will produce softer rotis.
-My preferred brand is Bob's Red Mill.
+My preferred brands are Bob's Red Mill and Kirkland.
+I tested this recipe a few times with almond meal, but that resulted in harder rotis, so I don't recommend it.

-Whole Psyllium Husk: Make sure to buy whole psyllium husk seeds, not psyllium husk powder.
+- Whole Psyllium Husk: Make sure to buy whole psyllium husk seeds, not psyllium husk powder.
 The powder will soak up too much moisture and produce hard rotis.
-The whole husks are easy to find at Whole Foods or online.
+Psyllium husk contributes to the gluten-like pliable texture in the roti, so don't skip it.

 Scroll to the recipe card for a detailed list of ingredients and quantities.

 Keto chapati follows a few simple basic principles and is ready for the table in only 15 minutes!
-I offer tips on how to roll and shape the dough to achieve those sought-after perfect circles.
+I offer tips on rolling and shaping the dough to achieve those sought-after, perfect circles.

-Divide the dough into 8 equal pieces and gently roll each one into a round ball.
-Grab one dough ball and place it in the center of a parchment sheet or silicone mat.
+- Divide the dough into 8 equal pieces, then gently roll each into a round ball.
+Grab one dough ball and place it in the center of a piece of parchment paper or silicone mat.

-Cover the dough ball with another parchment sheet.
-Start rolling it outwards in a back and forth motion.
+- Cover the dough ball with another sheet of parchment.
+Using a rolling pin, start rolling it outwards in a back-and-forth motion.
 Rotate the parchment slightly and roll again.

-Repeat this process until you flatten it to an even thickness, about 6-inches in diameter.
-(Note: Don't worry if they're not perfectly round).
+- Repeat this process until the dough is flattened to an even thickness, approximately 6 inches in diameter.
+(Note: Don't worry if they're not perfectly round.)

-Press to cut the dough in a circular shape.
+- Press to cut the dough into a circular shape.
 Scrape away any excess and add to the next dough ball (Pics 5-6).

 Serving Suggestions